Biggest mobile hydrogen fuel cell in the world to power Sergey Brin’s mysterious airshipMarch 1, 2021

 Even though airships are substantially slower than most other forms of air travel, jets in particular, they have the potential of carrying considerable amounts of goods and could land them virtually anywhere.

-Using the biggest mobile hydrogen fuel cells in the world would give these airships a vast range.
+Professional writers from research paper services say that using the biggest mobile hydrogen fuel cells in the world would give these airships a vast range.
 Moreover, they are more appealing to this kind of craft as they are lighter than lithium-ion batteries and have the potential to be notably cheaper as well.
 This helps to explain why H2 is a renewable energy source in a growing number of aircraft projects worldwide.